codemorphist/smbl/README.md

 ## Calculation Expression value

-This section demonstrate how to calculate expression, with given variables values
+This section demonstrates how to calculate expression, with given variables values

 > **_NOTE:_** You can also use other Expressions for variables values